4gatepylon/ModelStitching_LookingForFunctionalSimilarityBetweenRepresentations/rumen/stitching/README.md

 # Overview
 Here we have a relatively modular and well-tested stitching library.
 It is the `stitching` module that you import things from by doing `from stitching.abc.py import xyz` for some `abc`  and `xyz` of your choice.
-To unit test this library simply run `python -m unittest discover -v -s . -p "*.py"` from within the `stitching` directory.
+To unit test this library simply run `python -m unittest discover -v -s . -p "*.py"` (probably make an alias, on my stystem it's `stest`) from within the `stitching` directory.

 Where possible, I created classes (objects) to execute shared functionality and maintain shared state.
 All objects that group methods, and especially that maintain state, are unit tested.
 For example, you will find a `LayerLabel` class that basically creates utility for us to tell `ResNets` when to prematurely stop, it tells us what pairs of layers are being compared, etcetera.
 There is in this file a `TestLayerLabel` that unittests all the non-trivial functions of the class.
 In general, every single class will have a corresponding unit tester in the same file.
 I try to seperate classes to one per file to avoid bloat.